SimonSubokLee/ston-docs-son/admin/intro.kr.rst

   Small or mid size websites and personal websites cannot afford expensive equipment, infrastructures and labor force.
   Origin server failure is relatively frequent and economic feasibility to improve service quality is extremely low.

-  ``STON`` detects overload or service failure to execute automatic exclusion/recovery.
+  ``STON`` detects overload or service failure to execute automatic exclusion/recovery of the origin server.
-  원본서버 과부하 또는 장애를 판단하여 자동으로 (무엇에 대한?: 원본(origin server)에 대한) 배제/복구가 이루어진다.
   When the origin server fails, the server automatically extends TTL to decrease origin server dependency.

 - **Image Processing**